Unless you are not practically minded, attempting to install your own shutters can be a very tricky process.

 - Masking tape

-However, to guarantee a perfect finish and correct operation, it is highly advisable to use a shutter expert to fit your shutters, rather than attempting yourself and inadvertently damaging both your new shutters and home itself.
+However, to guarantee a perfect finish and correct operation, it is highly advisable to use a shutter expert to fit your shutters, rather than attempting yourself and inadvertently damaging both your new shutters and the home itself.

 How are shutters fitted?